List of churches in the Archdiocese of New Orleans

-This is a list of churches in the Roman Catholic Archdiocese of New Orleans.
-The Archdiocese of New Orleans is in the State of Louisiana in the United States.
+As of 2024, the Archdiocese of New Orleans has 111 parishes and eight missions organized into ten deaneries.

-The archdiocese encompasses eight civil parishes in Louisiana: St. Bernard, Jefferson (except Grand Isle), Orleans, Plaquemines, St. Charles, St. John the Baptist, St. Tammany, and Washington.
-As of 2024, the archdiocese has 111 parishes and eight missions organized into ten deaneries.
+The archdiocese encompasses eight civil parishes in Louisiana: St. Bernard, Jefferson (except Grand Isle), New Orleans, Plaquemines, St. Charles, St. John the Baptist, St. Tammany, and Washington.

 Active parishes

 Deanery I – Cathedral

 All of the parishes in this deanery are in the City of New Orleans.